Dirzys/ComputerScienceLargePractical/README.md

 	python unitTest.py

 It contains all tests I have written.
-I have added all tests into one file just for simpler test process (running only one test file for testing all cases is easier than running separate tests)
+I have added all tests into one file just for simpler test process.

+Test contains tests for testing:
+- if simple file without experiments is parsed correctly
+- if events are calculated correctly separately for boarding and disembarking the bus, arriving and leaving the stop
+- if simulation outputs correct events and accurate statistics by using seed
+- if file with experiments is parsed correctly and correct states are created
+- if file catches errors and warnings (valid/invalid inputs)